strategicdata/pmhc-mds-spec/table/episode/client-consent.rst

   MDS.

 2 - No
-  The client has not consented to their de-identified data being stored in the PMHC MDS.
-An error will be generated if any records are uploaded or input with this value.
+  The client has not consented to their de-identified data being provided to the Department of Health.
+The client's data will be excluded from reports and extracts accessible by the Department of Health.